NCAR/SPERR/custom_filter/README.md

 There are four steps to bring a filter implementation to the SPERR compilation:
 (use `Matthias_Filter` here as an example)

-1. Copy the implementation files to their respective directories. the header, `Matthias_Filter.h` to the `include` directory.
+1. Copy the implementation files to their respective directories.
+For example, copy `Matthias_Filter.h` to the `include` directory, and `Matthias_Filter.cpp` to the `src` directory.
+2. Include the implementation files in `src/CMakeLists.txt`.
+For example, uncomment the following two lines.
+3. Specify to use the custom filter in `include/Conditioner.h`.
+For example.

 ## Implement A Custom Filter